What is Hardscape Design?

 In a nutshell, hardscaping is the non-plant parts of your yard.
 If you have these elements in your yard, it’s hardscaped:

-Proper hardscape construction acts as an anchor for your flowers and shrubbery and protects your yard from erosion and water runoff.
+Proper hardscape construction acts as an anchor for your flowers and shrubbery and protects your yard.
 So, you shouldn’t even think about planting until you’ve decided on the hardscape elements in your yard.
 Or you may find yourself digging up your expensive roses to make space for an ornamental pond.

 What Are Hardscaping Materials?